Backl1ght/SimpleBioNER/README.md

 ## TODO

-currently, it is a simple baseline, still lots of work i can do it in the future:
+currently, it is a simple baseline, still lots of work i can do in the future:

 - [ ] use character vector
 - [ ] replace BIO with BIOES